ActiveNeuron/MobileCaps/README.md

 # MobileCaps
-A Lighweight Capsule Network Model for the detection of COVID-19 from Chest X-Ray
+MobileCaps is a fully automated, hybrid, and lightweight model for the detection of COVID-19 from Chest X-Ray.